Woman priest sees daughter ordained at Gloucester Cathedral

 Canon Pat Lyes-Wilson said: "I would have fought to have been here.
 As Ruth says, it has been a long journey for her and I'm with her all the way.

-"God has done a good job on her and it's lovely to be here for her today."'No high heels'
+"God has done a good job on her and it's lovely to be here for her today."

 Her daughter added: "Unlike my mum, I am not the first female minister families have met.